dan-wagner/DMHEE_THR/README.md

   - :warning: Modify dependencies for new values:
     - :white_check_mark: `getParams()`.
 Add switch to include NP2 or not (`TRUE`/`FALSE`).
       - :white_check_mark: Add NP2 prosthesis cost.
-    - :x: Re-Load Parameter sets from raw data.
+    - :white_check_mark: Re-Load Parameter sets from raw data.
-      - :x: Two Alternatives.
+      - :white_check_mark: Two Alternatives.
-      - :x: Three Alternatives.
+      - :white_check_mark: Three Alternatives.
       - Note: technically I could have just overwritten the original parameter set data to add NP2 and could consider two or three alternatives anyhow.
       In a production context, that is probably how I would go about doing it.